pyOpenSci/pyopensci.github.io/_posts/2024-07-22-pyopensci-at-scipy-2024.md

 If you haven't attended this meeting before, let me give you the rundown.
-The SciPy Conference is an annual event dedicated to celebrating and learning more about scientific computing using the Python programming language.
+The SciPy Conference is an annual event dedicated to celebrating and learning more about scientific computing, all using the Python programming language.
 The meeting started back in [~2002](https://web.archive.org/web/20021030003450/http://www.scipy.org/site_content/scipy02/).
 The early meetings were run by EnThought and were smaller in size and scope.
 Over the years, SciPy has evolved significantly, mirroring the [🚀 explosive growth of the Python ecosystem 🚀](https://stackoverflow.blog/2023/01/26/comparing-tag-trends-with-our-most-loved-programming-languages/) in scientific computing and data science.

-Today, the SciPy Conference, hosted by [NumFocus](https://numfocus.org/), attracts over 700 attendees from diverse scientific fields such as astronomy, biology, geophysics, and more.
-SciPy is much more than just a workshop.
+Today the SciPy Conference, hosted by [NumFocus](https://numfocus.org/), attracts over 700 attendees from diverse scientific fields such as astronomy, biology, geophysics, and more.
+SciPy is much more than just a meeting.

 SciPy features: